 One of the techniques to improve NMT for low-resource languages is back translation [9].
-This involves training a target-to-source (backward) model on the parallel data available and using that model to construct synthetic translations in the monolingual sentences of the targeted language.
+This involves training a

 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.